The weak neutral Fe fluorescence line and long-term X-ray evolution of the Compton-thick AGN in NGC 7674: Results

 The soft energies can be fitted in a very similar fashion to Model P, with one difference being the presence of a significant, but faint, PL$_{\rm soft}$ component.
-We found that we needed to fix the PL$_{\rm soft}$ slope in this case, otherwise the fit attempted a very hard slope with contribution to the highest energy \nustar\ range.
+PL$_{\rm soft}$ dominates only in a very narrow energy range around 2\,keV, as a result of which we found that its photon index needed to be fixed, otherwise the fit attempted a very hard slope with contribution to the highest energy \nustar\ range.
+This component is not required in model P because the reflected component is much more prominent in that case, leaving no deficit around 2\,keV (cf. Fig.\,\ref{fig:pexmon}).
 Since the purpose of this component is to account for the soft energies, we fixed $\Gamma_{\rm soft}$\,=\,2.0, similar to the spectral slope of the emission from X-ray binaries \citep[e.g. ][]{ranalli03}.
 We also checked that allowing small variations of $\Delta$\,$\Gamma_{\rm soft}$\,=\,\p\,0.3 do not affect the modelling of the main AGN component.